BekMart/denada/README.md

     - The food and drink menus consist of item lists, including prices and calorie details, accompanied by representative images.
 - I initially designed an **events page**, which I would have liked to implement, but it was not prioritized to ensure the website met its primary goal—encouraging users to visit the restaurant.
 However, I plan to add this feature in the future as it would add value to the site.
 - The **booking page** remains largely the same; however, I have added a section at the bottom that displays the user's current bookings, allowing them to edit or delete bookings with the click of a button.
-- The **contact page** hosts the address and an interactive map feature at the top of the page and when in a tyablet or larger device, the remaining details are listed below in a horizontal line using flex, instead of having the stagered appearance that it displayed within the wireframe modals.
+- The **contact page** hosts the address and an interactive map feature at the top of the page and when in a tablet or larger device, the remaining details are listed below in a horizontal line using flex, instead of having the staggered appearance that it displayed within the wireframe modals.
 The order has been manipulated for aesthetics when on larger devices due to the size and importance of the sections involved.
     - I wanted to include a contact page feature allowing users to leave comments or send messages to the restaurant.
 However, this was set aside in favor of implementing more essential features first.

 <h1 id="surface">Surface</h1>

 ### Colours
 The following colors have been used throughout the website to ensure consistency and a professional appearance.
 They comply with contrast recommendations for accessibility.

 #### Header
 - Background color: `#FCF4D9` (*Vanilla Beige*)
 - Font and Navigation links: `#0B5509` (*Deep Forest Green*)

 #### Main Body
 - Background color: `#FCF4D9` (*Vanilla Beige*)
 - Headings: `#0B5509` (*Deep Forest Green*)
 - Text: `#5E625E` (*Soft Graphite*)